 “Forgiving isn’t something you do for someone else.
 It’s something you do for yourself.
 It’s saying, ‘You’re not important enough to have a stranglehold on me.’
 It’s saying, ‘You don’t get to trap me in the past.
 I am worthy of a future.”

-On one hand, you have Josef Weber – a man who has admitted to being a Nazi and murdering numerous people.
+On one hand, you have Josef Weber – a man who has admitted to murdering numerous people during his time as a Nazi.
 But the man is now 95 and wants to die.
 He struggles to live with the memories and believes he is being tortured with the inability to end his life.
-He has attempted to redeem himself over the last 50 years which has led to him being loved and respected by his peers.
+He has tried to redeem himself over the last 50 years which has led to him being loved and respected by his peers.
 At 95, how can you justify convicting an old, tired man who has worked hard to become a pillar of his community?

 Then we hear his story.
 The torture, the murders, the blatant disregard of the lives of Jews.
-The story is hard to accept.
-It is impossible to connect and associate this story to 95-year-old Weber.
-Does that make it morally wrong to let this man get away with his actions despite his age?
+The story isn’t just hard to accept, it’s impossible to connect and associate it to 95-year-old Weber.
+Is it morally wrong to let this man get away with his actions just because of his age?
 He wants forgiveness and appears to be truly sorry, explaining he only ever did what was expected of him from his superiors.
 If he declined, he would be dead.
 Can his actions be put into perspective with this in mind?

 Then we hear Sage’s grandmother’s story.
 As a young girl, she survived the terrible events of the Holocaust.
 She relives her terrifying tale with disturbing clarity.
-Every smell, sound and sight was ingrained in my mind and had me right there in the midst of the terror.
-The events are real.
+Every smell, sound, and sight was ingrained in her mind, putting us right there in the midst of the terror.
+The events she describes are real.
 Too real.
-There is no sugar-coating, no exaggeration.
-It is this part of the story that made me question everything that was wrong with the world during this atrocious time.
-How could this have been allowed to happen?
-Did this confirm that justice needed to happen in the form of convicting Weber?
-What will Sage do?
+There’s no sugar-coating, no exaggeration.
+Does this confirm that justice needed to happen in the form of convicting Weber?
 What would you do?

 As for me… my mind is still reeling.